jessevdk/cldoc/documenting.md

 The `symbol` is the C++ identifier (for example `transport` to document the `transport` namespace).
 A file can contain more than one section so you don't have to write separate files for each symbol.
+The special symbol name `index` can be used to add a description to the main documentation index page.

+Merged markdown files can include other files by using the special

+    #<cldoc:include(filepath)>

+instruction, which includes the file specified at `filepath` (relative to the currently being parsed file).

 Externally documented symbols which cannot be resolved when generating the documentation, will automatically create a category with the symbol as the name.